dot-layer/blog/content/blog/2020-11-16-reproducibility-in-ml-my-tools/index.en.md

 featuredpath: "img/headers/"
 ---

 Over the past years, I've worked on various machine learning projects (mostly research ones), and I've faced numerous problems along the way that impacted the reproducibility of my results.
-I had to regularly (not without hating myself) take a lot of time to resolve which experimentations was the best and which settings were associated with those results.
-Even worse, where the heck are my results.
+I had to regularly (not without hating myself) take a lot of time to resolve which experimentation was the best and which settings were associated with those results.
+Even worse, finding where the heck were my results was painful.
 All these situations made my work difficult to reproduce and also challenging to share with colleagues.
 To solve that, I tried different approaches, but rapidly I faced the hard truth: I only have 24 hours in a day, and these problems are time-consuming and (way) more complex problem than I thought.

 In this post,